The calculation is done with the modified Bavarian formula and it requires:

 So enrol for the other Master’s programme.
 As soon as you receive an admission letter for the Master’s in Statistics, exmatriculate for the other Master’s programme and enrol yourself for the Master’s in Statistics.

-If your bachelor program contains courses such that you fulfill the “Specialised knowledge 1” criterium then it counts as study program with a quantitative emphasis.
+If your Bachelor’s programme contains courses such that you fulfill the “Specialised knowledge 1” criterium then it counts as study programme with a quantitative emphasis.
 Otherwise the admission commitee has to decide.

 Yes, for example all degrees counting as a “degree in a study programme with a quantitative emphasis”.
 However, the admission commission decides whether specific degrees are accepted.